Mary Nimmo Moran: Biography

 In 1862, the couple married and moved to Philadelphia, where they had two daughters and a son together.
-Their son Paul Nimmo Moran was born in 1864 and their first daughter, Mary Scott, was born in 1868, and their third daughter, Ruth Bedford, was born in 1870.
+Their son Paul Nimmo Moran was born in 1864, their first daughter, Mary Scott, was born in 1868, and their second daughter, Ruth Bedford, was born in 1870.

 In 1866, the Morans traveled to Europe to study the artworks there.
 They had a brief stay in England.
 Then they moved to France and in Paris, they took a studio for nine months near the Luxembourg gardens.
 She painted the street scenes of Paris and did sketching of the Fontainebleau and the Seine Valley.
 They then went to Italy and were charmed by the ancient city of Baise.
 They moved throughout Italy and some of the places they stayed or visited were Rome, Florence, Bologna, and Milan, and sketched Lake Como.
 They went through St. Gotthard and passed through the Alps and then proceeded back to Paris.
-In 1872 they moved to Newark, New Jersey.
+In 1872, they moved to Newark, New Jersey.
 Mary recorded a view of the Hackensack Meadows which was an oil painting.
 It was created in 1879 and it was called Newark from the Meadows which was one of the earliest depictions of the industrial scene in America.

-She took up painting to be a better companion to her husband on many of his sketching trips which she used watercolor and oil painting and then in 1879, her husband introduced Nimmo Moran to the technique of etching by directly working on a copper plate.
-Her first etching was a Florida landscape, which she created from a memory of a family trip in 1877.
+She took up painting to be a better companion to her husband on many of his sketching trips and worked in both watercolor and oils.
+In 1879, her husband introduced her to the technique of etching by directly working on a copper plate.
+Mary's first etching was a Florida landscape, which she created from a memory of a family trip in 1877.
 She made most of her etchings on location near her various homes, as responsibilities to her growing family strongly limited her travel.
 Her paintings and etching are directly about nature which can be seen in her artwork.
 Etching became her favorite type of medium to use.
 Her etchings earned critical praise for their directness and boldness because they were so different.

 The New York Etching Club invited the Morans to submit their artwork for an American presentation at the international exhibition of the newly organized Royal Society of the Painter-Etchers.
 Mary exhibited four etchings which included: Easthampton, Barnes, L.I.; An Old Homestead at Easthampton; Long Island: Solitude; and Long Island Twilight.
 She was the only woman among the 65 original fellows.